jtahn/Markdown/README.md

 	- the anki cards use https://jtahn.github.io/emgithub/ (fork of emgithub) to embed the md file onto the back of the anki card
 	- briefly, this setup means that:
 		- reading is incredibly easy bc it's scheduled for me
-		- can connect a bluetooth gaming controller and assigns keys for scroll a little/lot up/down and other anki hotkeys, so i can just sit back and click away as i read my cards (on an ultrawide monitor, aligned vertically)
+		- can connect a bluetooth gaming controller and assigns keys for scroll a little/lot up/down, again/hard/good, undo
+			- so i can just sit back and click away as i read my cards (on an ultrawide monitor, aligned vertically)
 		- very easy to revise cards: use obsidian to quickly edit markdown
-			- markdown way more convenient to work with than the anki editor, particularly:
+			- markdown significantly more convenient to work with than the anki editor, particularly:
 				- code snippet environments (and basic highlighting) using ticks
 				- mathjax support using typical usd delimiters (instead of janky cmd+m, m)
 				- nested lists
+				- headings
+			- also i'm just paranoid of ankiweb losing my notes
 - why 'reading' cards instead of 'recall'
 	- simply, atm i have no clue how to make good/effective recall cards out of this stuff
 	- even if i just understand something and dont intentionally try to commit it to memory, i personally seem to have pretty decent recall...probly exactly bc i understand it? i'm sure there's some studying theory here, but i'm too busy to look that up rn..more importantly, i dont think that theory matters because of the next point